Wanted: Volunteer Bark Rangers

 Yes, you may bring your companion(s) with you so long as they set the example for other dogs to follow.
 Please keep the number to a maximum of two dogs during your volunteer time.

 How will I know what to say to people if they are not following the rules?

-During our training session, we will be covering the methods we would like you to use when engaging with visitors.
-Not to worry, we will make sure you are well prepared before sending you out!
+During our training session, we will be covering the methods that we have found helpful and we would like you to use when engaging with visitors.
+Not to worry,* we will make sure you are well prepared before sending you out!

 How will I be encouraging good behavior?

 We will provide each volunteer with the materials to distribute to visitors.
-This will include waste bags, brochures, and raffle tickets for those who follow the rules.
+This will include waste bags, brochures, and courtesy tags.

 How will I be collecting data?